 Previous studies: University of Delaware, Chemical Engineering

-Christy is the plant manager for one of J&J’s medical device manufacturing plants, making insulin pumps for people with diabetes.
+Christy runs one of J&J’s medical device manufacturing plants that makes insulin pumps for people with diabetes.
 Before LGO, she worked in various engineering roles in manufacturing and process management.
-Completing the LGO program and her internship in demand planning, Christy entered management within Cordis, a J&J company.
-After taking progressively larger responsibilities at Cordis, she moved to a strategic director role in Animas in 2011.
+Completing the LGO program and her internship in demand planning, Christy took a position with Cordis, a J&J company.
+After taking progressively larger responsibilities at Cordis, she moved to a strategic director role in Animas in 2011, including plant manager roles, then moved to the J&J Vision business unit in 2018.

 Nima Subramanian (LGO ’07)